-With World Mental Health Day just 2 weeks away (make a note of Monday 10 October in your diaries), we’re thinking about ways to combat stress and make our mental health that bit more manageable.
+With World Mental Health Day on 10th October, we’re thinking about ways to combat stress and make our mental health that bit more manageable.

 Have you heard of the Stress Container?
-We regularly refer to this in our mental health at work workshops and think it’s a really tangible tool for ‘knowing’ your stress and identifying overwhelm before it strikes.
+We regularly refer to this in our mental health at work workshops.
+We think it’s a really tangible tool for ‘knowing’ your stress and identifying overwhelm before it strikes.

 Imagine you have a bucket (a ‘container’) inside your body which collects all of your stress.
 The size of the container reflects how vulnerable you are to stress.
 Your genetics, life experiences and environment all impact how large or small your container is.